liyanhrxy/connect/docs/index.md

 ```

 ## Running local version (custom branch)
-In order to run a branch which isn't published to npm registry and this branch requires changes (mostly happened when new a method is added to TrezorConnect interface)
+In order to run a branch which isn't published to npm registry and this branch requires changes (mostly happened when new a method is added to OneKeyConnect interface)
 - git checkout `custom-feature-branch`
 - yarn build:npm

 Install builded lib in your project:
 #### Using `yarn link`
 * cd ./npm && yarn link
-* Inside your project: `yarn install trezor-connect`
+* Inside your project: `yarn install @onekeyhq/connect`
 #### Using local files
-* Inside your project: `yarn install trezor-connect@file:/[local-path-to-repository]/npm`
+* Inside your project: `yarn install @onekeyhq/connect@file:/[local-path-to-repository]/npm`